Top 25 DynamoDB Interview Questions & Answers [2024]

 18. What is DynamoDB Auto Scaling?

-Most of the time, it is hard to tell beforehand about the database's workload.
-So, DynamoDB introduced DynamoDB Auto Scaling to scale the read and writes capacity in response to the traffic.
+Most of the time, it is hard to predict the database's workload.
+So, DynamoDB introduced DynamoDB Auto Scaling to scale the read and write capacity in response to traffic.

-Scaling up allows the tables or the global secondary indexes to gain more read and write.
-Whereas scaling down automatically based on the traffic makes DynamoDB cost-effective to use.
+Scaling up allows the tables or the global secondary indexes to gain more read and write capacity.
+Scaling down automatically based on the traffic makes DynamoDB cost-effective to use.

 19. What is the DynamoDB Local?